 What to do if you weren’t tracking your mileage

-Don’t panic--this is a pretty common situation.
-Sometimes new drivers don’t get the heads up that their mileage is deductible, so they don’t keep a mileage log for their business.
+Don’t panic—this is a pretty common situation.
+People who work for themselves don’t always get the heads up that their mileage is deductible, so they don’t keep a mileage log for their business.

 Even though keeping mileage records throughout the entire year is absolutely the best way to document your mileage deduction, the good news is that drivers can deduct mileage based on incomplete records.